 Despite the growing number of Australians professing ‘No Religion’ in the census, the influence of religion in Australian politics has been increasing.

 A well-funded Christian lobby group operates in Canberra.
 In 2006, at the instigation of Minister Greg Hunt, conservative prime minister John Howard introduced a federally-funded chaplaincy program in Australian schools.
 When Labor’s Julia Gillard became prime minister, despite being a publicly-avowed atheist, she directed even more funding to this overtly discriminatory program.

 In Tony Abbott, we had a prime minister highly influenced by B. A. Santamaria.
 In the past, Catholic politicians tended to come from the working class; their natural affiliation was with the Labor party in parliament.
 Today, Catholics and other ‘muscular’ Christians are an influential force in conservative governments.

-And in Scott Morrison, we have Australia’s first overtly Pentacostal Prime Minister.
+And in Scott Morrison, we had Australia’s first overtly Pentecostal Prime Minister.

 As RSA Patron Michael Kirby has said, “The principle of secularism is one of the greatest developments in human rights in the world.
 We must safeguard and protect it, for it can come under threat in contemporary Australia.”

 That’s why as Rationalists, we must Reclaim Secular Australia.

 Rationalists are committed to utilising reason in their beliefs and in their behaviour.

 In forming beliefs, a Rationalist seeks to rely on empirical evidence, logic and thoughtful reflection, not on unquestioning obedience to authority, blind faith or emotional knee-jerk reaction.
 Rationalists believe public policies should be based on inquiry, evidence and reason, not on religious dogma or political ideology.

 Rationalists believe in naturalism, that is, the idea that the natural world is the only world there is and that the life we live in this natural world is the only life we have.